mlange-42/arche/README.md

 * No dependencies.
 Except for unit tests (100% [test coverage](https://coveralls.io/github/mlange-42/arche)).
 * World serialization and deserialization with [arche-serde](https://github.com/mlange-42/arche-serde).

+> [!IMPORTANT]
+> Arche has a successor: [Ark](https://github.com/mlange-42/ark).
+>  - If you are new here, use [Ark](https://github.com/mlange-42/ark).
+>  - If you use Arche's generic API, consider migrating to [Ark](https://github.com/mlange-42/ark).
+It will be easy.
+>  - If you use Arche's ID-based API, stay with Arche.
+>
+> Arche will still be maintained further.

 ## Installation

 To use *Arche* in a Go project, run: